 - Do you have personal lived experience with mental illness and a strong recovery process? - Do you know what a peer support specialist does?
 Is this something you want to do? - Are you able to pass a background check for purposes of employment? - The training provides frequent breaks, but is intensive and can be fatiguing.
 Do you have the energy to stay focused and alert for 100% of the training? - If you are traveling, you must be out of town for the entire week plus travel time.
-Are you prepared to spend that much time away from home, work, family, and routine? - You must attend all 40 hours of training in full or you will not be eligible to take the comprehension exam.
-Are you ready to make this time commitment? - The training is highly interactive and requires activities that involve participating in small and large groups, practicing peer support in pairs, group discussion, and reading aloud.
-Are you comfortable participating in these types of activities? - Have you attended formal classes recently?
-If not, how will you adjust to the training setting? - You will be participating in group discussion and sharing elements of your own recovery experience.
-Are you comfortable participating in a group and sharing your story with others? - The training teaches attendees how to support others in their recovery.
-Do you have strength in your own recovery to consistently role model it for others? - Are you practicing daily self-care? - Do you have a strong support network? - Are you prepared to draw boundaries with your peers and keep your own recovery a priority? - Are you ready to enter the workforce if it has been a while since you have worked? - Are you comfortable being paid by the billable hour and the challenges it may present? - If you have SSDI benefits, do you know how much you are able to work and earn each month? - Do you feel ready to work as part of a professional team and independently? - There will be additional steps you will need to take to complete your peer support specialist certification.
+Are you prepared to spend that much time away from home and work? - You must attend all 5 days of training in full or you will not be eligible to take the comprehension exam.
+Are you ready to make this time commitment? - The training is highly interactive and requires activities that involve working in small groups and pairs, practicing peer support, group discussion, and reading aloud.
+Are you comfortable participating in these types of activity? - Have you attended formal education classes recently?
+If not, how will you adjust to the training environment? - You will be participating in group discussion and using elements of your own recovery experience.
+Are you comfortable participating in a group and sharing your recovery with others? - The training teaches attendees how to support others in their recovery.
+Do you have strength in your own recovery to consistently role model it for others? - Are you practicing daily self-care? - Do you have a strong support network? - Are you prepared to draw boundaries with your peers and keep your own recovery a priority? - Are you ready to enter the workforce if it has been a while since you have worked? - Are you comfortable being paid by the billable hour and the challenges it may present? - If you have SSDI benefits, do you know how much you are able to work and earn each month? - Do you feel ready to work as part of a team and independently? - There will be additional steps you will need to take to complete your peer support specialist certification.
 Do you know what this involves and are you willing to pursue this process? - You will need to complete continuing education requirements to renew your certification each year.
-Are you willing to make this commitment to ongoing education and certification? - CPSSs do a lot of commuting in the community for work.
-Do you have a reliable vehicle? - Aside from providing peer support, completing paperwork and documentation and using a computer is part of the CPSS role.
+Are you willing to make this commitment to ongoing education? - CPSSs typically do a lot of commuting in the community for work.
+Are you comfortable with this? - Aside from providing peer support, completing paperwork and documentation and using a computer is part of the CPSS role.
 Does that feel like a good fit for you? - You may work with individuals who do not fully understand the peer support role.
 Will you be comfortable advocating for yourself if needed?

 Peer Support Specialist Training provides the pathway to a career that allows you to share your personal recovery experience in a professional setting.
 Being a CPSS is an amazing profession and we understand this guide feels heavy at times.
-We feel it is important to be transparent about the challenging aspects of the job so you can make an informed decision to apply to the training.
+We feel it is important to be transparent about challenging aspects of the job so you can make an informed decision to apply to the training.
 We encourage you to consider this decision carefully and welcome your application if this feels like a good fit for you!

-Please reflect on the following questions to learn more.
+Please take the following self-assessment to learn more.